markuswehr/Hackerrank_Practice/README.md

 # Hackerrank_Practice
-This repository has some hackerrank challenges and the respective solutions.
+This repository has some functions based of hackerrank challenges.
+Might come in handy to just use the py sometime.
 Trying to update once in a while.